Community

 It is not trying to turn private-home hosting into an open listing marketplace.
 It is not trying to replace the role of the host.

-- address details stay hidden until approval and reveal timing
+• address details stay hidden until approval and address release

 That is a better fit for hosts who care about privacy, table quality, and community feel.
 The safety model stays visible because the coordination model only works if the privacy model is clear.